About the Program

 The Certificate in Research Ethics (C.R.E.) requires the completion of five courses (15 credit hours) with a cumulative GPA of no less than 3.0 (on a 4.0 scale).
 The five mandatory courses (Foundations of Research Ethics, International Research Ethics, Research Ethics and Law, Social, Cultural and Religious Issues in Research, and Ethical Conduct of Research & Research Oversight Practicum) may be completed as a certificate or may be applied to the master’s or doctoral degree in Medical Humanities.

 The courses are designed to meet the seven core competencies of the NIH.
 The principals are social and clinical value, scientific validity, fair subject selection, favorable risk-benefit ration, independent review, informed consent, respect for potential and enrolled subjects.
 The certificate program also meets the RCR as outlined by the NIH.

 Requirements for Application

-The Graduate Record examination (GRE) is not required.
-However, international applicants whose first language is not English are required to submit TOEFL scores that are not more than two years old.
-Additionally, applicants who have received their Bachelor’s degree from a foreign university, even if English was the language of instruction, must submit TOEFL scores that are not more than two years old and a transcript evaluation from a credential evaluation service.
+In addition to the above materials, international applicants whose first language is not English are required to submit TOEFL scores that are not more than two years old.
+Applicants who have received their Bachelor’s degree from a foreign university, even if English was the language of instruction, must submit TOEFL scores that are not more than two years old and a transcript evaluation from a credential evaluation service.
 Students from the following countries are exempt from this requirement: Canada, UK, New Zealand, the Republic of Ireland, and Australia.
 Applicants who have an advanced degree from a US institution may receive a TOEFL waiver and should reach out to Graduate Admission at 973-408-3111 or email@example.com for more information.